Skip to main content

 Regular guidance through contact with faculty advisors is an essential component of doctoral education.
 Students should maintain close contact with their official advisor(s) throughout their enrollment in the program.
 Students are encouraged to develop informal advising relationships with several faculty members in addition to their official advisor.

-First-year advisors provide assistance during the initial stages of the program, but do not necessarily advise the student throughout their studies.
+First-year advisors provide assistance during the initial stages of the program but do not necessarily advise the student throughout their studies.
 Students are matched with initial advisors based on their research interests.
-As students familiarize themselves with program faculty during coursework, research work, seminars/workshops, and other activities, they may change their official advisor(s) as their academic and research interests develop.
+As students familiarize themselves with faculty during coursework, research, seminars, and other activities, they may change their official advisor(s) as their academic and research interests develop.
+During the early years of study, students should become acquainted with many program faculty members to identify advisors who share their research interests.

 Coursework